Bedrock-OSS/regolith-docs/docs/using-regolith/filter-resolvers.md

+(filter-resolvers)=
 # Filter Resolvers

-TODO
+TODO - add the url to the default resolver somewhere [Bedrock-OSS/regolith-filter-resolver](https://github.com/Bedrock-OSS/regolith-filter-resolver/blob/main/resolver.json)

 ## Updating resolvers

 When using short names for filters, Regolith uses a resolver file from a remote repository to determine the URL of the filter.
 By default, this remote repository is cached and only updated after 5 minutes since last update.
 If you want to update the resolver file immediately, you can use the `regolith update-resolver` command.

-Alternatively, you can use the `--force-resolver-update` flag to force the resolvers to update when installing a filter.
+Alternatively, you can use the `--force-resolver-refresh` flag to force the resolvers to update when installing a filter.

 ```
-regolith install name_ninja --force-resolver-update
+regolith install name_ninja --force-resolver-refresh
 ```